-Furthermore, the flavour combinations were not those you’d normally put together and possibly would not look all that appealing if the sense of sight was available.
+Furthermore, the flavour combinations were not those you’d normally put together and possibly would not look appealing if the sense of sight was available.
 But the taste and texture combinations were exquisite.

 Savouring every mouthful

-We enjoyed four petite entrées and four miniature mains that were surprisingly satisfying and fulfilling, before moving on to desserts.
+We enjoyed four petite entrées and four miniature mains that were surprisingly satisfying and fulfilling before moving on to desserts.

 Dining in the dark was an incredible experience in awareness.
 It highlighted how our preconceived beliefs about food prevent us from fully tasting or experiencing the food we eat.
 What we taste and what we believe we enjoy is clouded by our past experiences and perception of a food.

-Furthermore, my husband who normally doesn’t feel satisfied unless offered large portions felt completely satiated by having his sense of sight deprived.
+Furthermore, my husband, who normally doesn’t feel satisfied unless offered large portions, felt completely satiated by having his sense of sight deprived.

 Overall, it was an incredible experience in reinforcing the value of eating without the misperceptions that arise on the sight of a food and the subsequent thoughts that arise.